 The objective of managing counterparty credit risk is to prevent losses in financial assets.
 Cash is invested with counterparties meeting minimum credit quality requirements.
-With respect to outstanding accounts receivable, NB Timberlands and Maine Timberlands each assess the credit quality of the counterparties, including customers, taking into account their financial position, past experience and other factors.
+With respect to outstanding accounts receivable, NB Timberlands and Maine Timberlands each assess the credit quality of the counterparties, including customers, taking into account their financial position, past experience, and other factors.
 In cases where the credit quality of a customer does not meet Acadian's credit requirements, a cash deposit is received before any timber is harvested and sold.
-Upon evaluating all accounts receivable balances as at December 31, 2022, Acadian recorded an allowance of \$nil against outstanding receivables (2021 - \$0.3 million).
-Pursuant to their respective terms, all outstanding accounts receivable are current or less than 31 days overdue as at December 31, 2022, with the exception of approximately \$31 thousand (2021 - \$46 thousand).
+Upon evaluating all accounts receivable balances as at December 31, 2023, Acadian recorded an allowance of \$nil against outstanding receivables (2022 - \$nil).
+Pursuant to their respective terms, all outstanding trade accounts receivable are current or less than 31 days overdue as at December 31, 2023, with the exception of approximately \$0.1 million (2022 - \$31 thousand).